-You will be fully instructed in the use of the product based on the usage instructions included in delivery.
-You will be handed over a training certificate and handover certificate as written proof.
-In addition, you will be given the usage instructions and, if necessary, further accessories for your own use.
-It is recommended that you take along an assistant for the training so that, if required, they can assist you later when handling the product.
+You will be fully instructed in the use of the product based on the usage instructions included in the delivery.
+You will be handed over a record of training and handover certificate as written proof.
+In addition, you will be handed the usage instructions and, if necessary, further accessories for your own use.
+It is recommended that you take along an assistant to the training so that, if required, they can assist you later when handling the product.

-During the hand-over, the training certificate (Chapter 38) and the hand-over certificate including the associated check list (Chapter 39) must be filled in.
+During the hand-over, the record of training (Chapter 38) and the hand-over certificate including the associated check list (Chapter 39) must be filled in.
 The rehabilitation specialist dealer should send the completed documents to PRO ACTIV for filing as a file by email or in the form of a copy by fax or in the post.